Tutorial: Part 1¶

 .
 You can use

 DB Browser for SQLite in order to view the content of the database.
-As you can observe, sayn run
+These data models model battles from various tournaments and are similar to transformation processes you would run in-warehouse for analytics purposes.

-That's it, you made your first SAYN run!
-We will now explain what happens in the background.
+Now that you have made your first SAYN run, let's cover what happens in the background.

 Project Overview¶